|

 Throwable provides methods that are common to

-errors and exceptions (re-use code!), such as getCause()
+errors and exceptions, such as

 The output above occurred because no command-line arguments were given at runtime, which causes a divide-by-zero exception on line 7.